GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/working-with-noise/index.md

 Therefore, the relative noise on the total purchase value for shoes will be higher than the relative noise on the total purchase value for all items.

-{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/fEMnK3PlbIxRCWduHsp6.png", alt="ALT_TEXT_HERE", width="800", height="615" %}
+{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/fEMnK3PlbIxRCWduHsp6.png", alt="Noise impact with granular versus coarse keys.", width="800", height="615" %}

 ### Summing up summary values (rollups) also sums their noise

-By summing up yourself summary values from summary reports to access higher-level data, you also sum the noise from these summary values.
+By summing up your summary values from summary reports to access higher-level data, you also sum the noise from these summary values.

-{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/xvdO0HpvwkvppLv1Pv0O.png", alt="ALT_TEXT_HERE", width="800", height="1058" %}
+{% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/xvdO0HpvwkvppLv1Pv0O.png", alt="The degree of noise with granular keys with rollups versus coarse keys with no rollups", width="800", height="1058" %}

-#### Example

 Let's look at two different approaches:
 -   **Approach A**: you include a Geography ID in your keys.
 Summary reports expose geo-ID-level keys, each associated with the summary purchase value at a specific Geo ID's level.